-Epidemiology Graduate Programs near Houston
+Epidemiology Graduate Programs and Schools in Houston

-Some graduate epidemiology programs emphasize conducting research, while others focus on practical applications and prepare students to pursue a career in allied public health.i Depending on the area of focus, students could complete their own research or participate in practicums, in addition to coursework.
-Consider your goals and read course descriptions carefully to find a epidemiology degree that's perfect for you.
+Some graduate epidemiology programs emphasize research, while others focus on practical applications and prepare students to pursue a career in allied public health.i Depending on the area of focus, students could complete their own research or participate in practicums, in addition to coursework.
+Consider your goals and read course descriptions carefully to find a epidemiology degree that’s perfect for you.

 Most epidemiology programs are available at either the Masters or PhD levels, since a career in this field requires education beyond the bachelors.
 At these levels, students might explore the relationship of disease to human populations, and, methods for how to study those linkages.
 Through theory and application-based scientific research, students may develop a grasp of disease risk factors and how to implement control and preventative measures.

 At minimum, applicants are required to have a bachelors degree.
 Also, some epidemiology schools might require future students to have college-level credits in human biology.
 Examples of possible courses could include general/introductory human biology, microbiology, cell biology, genetics, physiology, and anatomy.

 Beyond this, some schools look at GRE test scores, letters of recommendation, and a statement of purpose.
 In it, students may have to specify any area(s) of interest.
 Since some epidemiology schools engage in their own research, they may give preference to applicants who have identified a possible research mentor.
 Or, to individuals whose own research interests mirror those of the school’s faculty.

 Coursework in an epidemiology degree program might include topics in public health, biological and physical sciences, math and health statistics.
 Often, the focus is on quantitative methods such as data analysis, and survey design.i These advanced courses might prepare students to create and conduct clinical trials and epidemiologic studies.
 While course names may vary, students might explore subjects such as the ones listed below.

 - Medical informatics

 - Ethical research conduct